 Additionally, the CISA Cybersecurity Advisory Committee shall submit to the Director, with a copy to the Secretary, an annual report providing information on the activities, findings, and recommendations of the CISA Cybersecurity Advisory Committee, including its subcommittees, for the preceding year.
 Not later than 180 days after the date on which the Director receives an annual report for a year, the Director shall publish a public version of the report describing the activities of the CISA Cybersecurity Advisory Committee and such related matters as would be informative to the public during that year, consistent with section 552(b) of title 5, United States Code.
-The Director will also be required to provide a briefing on feedback from the CISA Cybersecurity Advisory Committee to the Committee on Homeland Security and Governmental Affairs and the Committee on Appropriations of the Senate and the Committee on Homeland Security, the Committee on Energy and Commerce, and the Committee on Appropriations of the House of Representatives.
+The Director will also be required to provide a briefing on feedback from the CISA Cybersecurity Advisory Committee on Homeland Security and Governmental Affairs and the Committee on Appropriations of the Senate and the Committee on Appropriations of the House of Representatives.